 Current projects

-Manufacturing & informal enterprises.
+Manufacturing enterprises.
 For the past several years, I have built and led one of Mozambique’s most detailed enterprise research projects.
 Working closely with national partners, I coordinated five survey waves, incl. two RCTs, with manufacturing firms, tracing how small businesses are affected by and adapt to shocks, navigate the path toward formality, interact with government, and how they access finance.

 Mangroves.
 I am co-PI of a study quantifying how urbanisation affects mangrove loss in Mozambique; supported by seed funding from the International Growth Center (IGC).